morkonrad/CoopCL/README.md

 What is this ?
 --------------
-It's header only library that supports collaborative CPU-GPU wokrolad processing.
+It's header only library that supports collaborative CPU-GPU workload processing.

 **Features:**
 1. Task graph API